 Tiny homes have taken the world by storm.
 These minuscule structures have been touted as the perfect solution for housing refugees and the homeless, but have become increasingly popular as a space saving solution, as well as a cheap way to home ownership.

-These tiny houses are relatively cheap, usually come prefabricated and are cleverly designed to maximise internal space.
-They are designed to be energy efficient and many are even sustainable – relying on solar and wind power, collecting rain water and even reusing grey water.
+These tiny houses are relatively cheap, usually come prefabricated and are cleverly designed to maximize internal space.
+They are designed to be energy efficient and many are even sustainable – relying on solar and wind power, collecting rainwater and even reusing grey water.

-Check out our favourite examples of tiny homes for 2017
+Check out our favorite examples of tiny homes for 2019